LordMilan/Terraform-ECS-EC2-BlueGreen/README.md

 # Note:
-- Existing VPC, ECR, Application Load balancer and Key-Pair is used.
+- Existing VPC, Application Load balancer and Key-Pair is used.
 New ones are not created.
 So, you need to provide their values in locals.tf.

 # Summary:
 This project creates a simple infrastructure using Terraform and AWS cloud provider.
 It consists of: